Kadri Veseli: Career

-War crime accusations
+War crimes trial

 On 24 June 2020, the Kosovo Specialist Chambers and Specialist Prosecutor's Office located in The Hague filed a ten-count indictment for the court's consideration.
-The indictment charged Veseli, Hashim Thaçi, and others for crimes against humanity and war crimes, including murder, enforced disappearance of persons, persecution, and torture, allegedly occurring during the 1998-99 Kosovo War.
+The indictment charged Veseli, Hashim Thaçi, Rexhep Selimi and Jakup Krasniqi for crimes against humanity and war crimes, including murder, enforced disappearance of persons, persecution, and torture, allegedly occurring during the 1998-99 Kosovo War.
 The defendants were charged with approximately 100 murders of Kosovo Albanians, Serbs, Roma, and political opponents.
 According to the press release, the Specialist Prosecutor stated that it was necessary to make the issue public due to repeated efforts by Thaçi and Veseli to obstruct and undermine the work of the Kosovo Specialist Chambers.

 Veseli voluntarily surrendered to the tribunal after he was charged, claiming that he saw the trial as "an opportunity to finally answer the false allegations and rumours that have been circulating for many years".
-He pleaded not guilty on November 10, 2020.
+He pleaded not guilty on 10 November 2020.
 The trial of the four defendants, expected to last for several years, began in April 2023.

+On 16 September 2026, Thaci, Krasniqi, Selimi and Veseli were found guilty of war crimes that included murder, torture, cruel treatment and arbitrary detention, and sentenced to prison.
+Veseli received 18 years.